 Whether you’re a one-man show or a large corporation, invest in the quality of your customer service.

-- Be available (pre- and post-sales), be genuinely helpful, and always be prompt.
+- Be available (pre- and post-sales), be genuinely helpful, pleasant to talk to, and always be prompt.

 - Communicate with your customers.
 Where applicable, keep them up-to-date and in the loop.
 Don’t leave them hanging.